torcolvin/couchbase-lite-wiki/Thread-Safety.md

 The general rule is conservative, and it is actually legal to call some of the functions concurrently.
 The rest of this document details this, by grouping the API into categories.

-## Functions by thread-safety type
+## Functions By Thread-Safety Type

 ### Thread-safe

-These functions can be called at any time, as long as their parameters remain valid during the call (i.e. another thread isn't freeing the data at the same time):
+These functions can be called at any time, **as long as their parameters remain valid during the call** (i.e. another thread isn't freeing the data at the same time):

 * Library info
     - `c4_getBuildInfo`